Your bookkeeper manages the daily transactions in your organization.

 Your accountant is your tax guru.
 She understands IRS requirements, business structures, different forms to file, and annual deadlines for the 990 and state charity filings.

-Your CFO is your business finance expert.
+Your CFO is your strategic finance expert, your Chief Money Officer.

 We review your numbers and draw insights and trends from those numbers, giving you more information to make smarter decisions for your organization.